prettier/prettier/README.md

 ### Print Width
 Specify the line length that the printer will wrap on.

-> **We strongly recommend against using more than 80 columns:**
+> **For readability we recommend against using more than 80 characters:**
+>
+>In code styleguides the maximum amount of characters on a line can specified with a 'line length'.
+Line lengths are typically set to 120 characters.
+>

-> In a code styleguide the maximum amount of characters on a line can specified with a 'line length', this is typically 120 characters.
-This is not neccessarily the amount of characters that _will_ be on a line.
-For readibility, the average amount of characters will be 80 characters on a line.
+>This is not the amount of characters that will be on a line.
+For readability, the average amount of characters will be 80 characters on a line.
+>

-> Prettier will put as many characters on a line, so with a line length of 120 every line would have around 110 - 120 characters.
-This is harder to read than around 80 characters.
+>Prettier will put the maximum amount of characters on a line.
+With the print width set to 120 every line would have around 110 - 120 characters.
+This is harder to read than the recommended 80 characters.

 Default | CLI Override | API Override
 --------|--------------|-------------